City of Belleville COVID-19 Response

 Bulky Item Collection

 Bulky item collection will continue as usual each Friday.
 Please note this service is separate from regular garbage collection and is NOT FREE.
-Tags can be purchased by phone at 613-967-3275 no later than 3 p.m. o Thursday.
+Pick-up can be arranged online before 3 p.m. on Thursdays for pick-up that Friday.
+Having trouble access the form?
+Contact us at 613-967-3275.

-Belleville Parking Services is extending the use of March parking passes until the end of April.
-Permit holders may use their March parking pass until April 30, 2020.
+Belleville Parking Services is extending the use of March parking passes until the end of May.
+Permit holders may use their March parking pass until May 31, 2020 at which time the situation will be assessed and further action determined.

 Enforcement will be focused on ensuring public safety is maintained for access of facilities.
 No interest will be charged on parking tickets or municipal fines.